flux-framework/flux-operator/docs/development/developer-guide.md

 $ bash script/log.sh <pod>
 ```

-Also note that these headless tests have `test: true` in the config,
+Also note that these headless tests have `logging->quiet: true` in the config,
 meaning you will only see output with the command above from what you actually ran.
 We do this because we test them in CI, and we don't want the other verbose output
 to get in the way!
-If you want to disable this quiet mode, just comment out
+If you want to disable this quiet mode, just set this
-this parameter in the configuration.
+same field to false.

-### Interacting with Services
+## Interacting with Services

 Currently, the most reliable thing to do is port forward:

-#### port-forward
+### port-forward

 If we run as a ClusterIP, we can accomplish the same with a one off `kubectl port-forward`: